4: Assessments and Examinations

 - to proceed to a pass degree

-If a student fails to pass 60 credits of modules and if the average is below 40%, students are permitted to resit their second year 'without residence' which means that they do not attend the University but return the following June to resit specified examinations.
+*If a student sits exams in September and fails to pass 90 credits of modules and if the average is below 40%, students are permitted to resit failed modules 'without residence' which means that they do not attend the University but return the following June to resit specified examinations.

 The Final Year Board of Examiners

-The Final Year Board comprises a subset of full-time members of the academic staff in the Department of Economics, together with external examiners (three at present) appointed by the Senate.
+The Final Year Board comprises a subset of full-time members of the academic staff in the Department of Economics, together with external examiners appointed by the Senate.
 It makes recommendations that are subject to confirmation by the Senate.

 - to be awarded a Pass degree

-- to resit failed modules the following June, without residence, in order to be awarded a Pass degree
+- to resit specified failed modules at the next exam period, in order to be awarded a Pass degree

 The Examination Board works with a set of conventions that determine your degree class in a consistent and fair way.
 The conventions are based partly on the average mark across all modules and partly on the profile of marks across modules.
 The conventions are harmonised for use in all degree courses within each Faculty and are available online.